mohammed-ali-boutaine/test-technique/Readme.md

 # Multi-Tenant Document Management System

-A simple multi-tenant document management system with API key-based authentication, built with FastAPI (backend) and React (frontend).
+A multi-tenant document management system with API key-based authentication and ChromaDB vector search, built with FastAPI (backend) and React (frontend).

 ## Description

-This application demonstrates a secure multi-tenant architecture where multiple clients can access their own documents through API key authentication.
-Each client is isolated and can only view their own documents, ensuring complete data separation between tenants.
+This application demonstrates a secure multi-tenant architecture where clients can query their documents using natural language questions.
+Each client is isolated and can only access their own documents through API key authentication, with document storage and retrieval powered by ChromaDB.

 ## Features

-- **Multi-tenant Architecture**: Complete data isolation between clients
+- **Multi-tenant Architecture**: Complete data isolation between clients using client_id
 - **API Key Authentication**: Secure access control using HTTP headers
+- **Vector Search with ChromaDB**: Semantic search using embeddings for intelligent document retrieval
+- **Natural Language Queries**: Ask questions in plain language and get relevant documents
-- **RESTful API**: Clean and simple API endpoints
+- **RESTful API**: Clean API endpoints
 - **React Frontend**: Simple and intuitive user interface
-- **Error Handling**: Comprehensive error handling for all edge cases
+- **Persistent Storage**: ChromaDB data stored in persistent folder

 ## Architecture

-### Backend (FastAPI + SQLAlchemy)
+### Backend (FastAPI + SQLAlchemy + ChromaDB)

 ```
 backend/